-- (2) Represents the group WACs of accounting groups comprising outstanding Guarantor PC Pools with a Prefix of 18, 25, 27, 28, 29, or 30 (These Prefixes are the predecessors to Prefix 53). - (3) The average of the prevailing mortgage interest rates on first lien conventional 30-year mortgages during the period as published weekly by Freddie Mac in its "Primary Mortgage Market Survey."
+- (2) Represents the group WACs of accounting groups comprising outstanding Guarantor PC Pools with a Prefix of 18, 25, 27, 28, 29, or 30. - (3) The average of the prevailing mortgage interest rates on conventional 30-year mortgages during the period as published weekly by Freddie Mac in its "Primary Mortgage Market Survey."